-The often quoted verse in the Gospels where Jesus was to be found by the Magi.
-As given to Herod the Great by the Sanhedrin is found In Micah 5:2.
+One of Micah’s prophecies is quoted in the Gospels, stating where Jesus was to be found by the Magi, as given to Herod the Great by the Sanhedrin – see Micah 5:2.

-Like Jonah, Micah preached and prophesied changed history.
-Jonah to the city of Nineveh and Micah to the city of Jerusalem both cities got approximately another hundred years of life because they repented and turned to the one true God.
+Like Jonah, Micah’s preaching changed history.
+As directed by God, Jonah challenged the city of Nineveh and Micah challenged the city of Jerusalem.
+Both cities got approximately another hundred years of life because they repented and turned to the one true God.

 God’s Coming Judgment

 1:1 This message from the LORD came to Micah of Moresheth during the reigns of the Judean kings Jotham, Ahaz, and Hezekiah concerning the vision he saw about Samaria and Jerusalem:

 2 “Listen, people!
 All of you!
 Earth!
 Pay attention, and all you inhabitants of it!
 May the Lord GOD be a witness against you— the Lord from his holy Temple.